drdna/WheatBlastEvolution/SNP calling pipelines.md

 cd ..
 perl Run_SU4.pl B71v5_BLAST B71v5_SNPs
 ```
-## SNPcalling against the B71 reference genome with GATK:
+## SNPcalling against the B71 reference genome using GATK:
+SNPs were called using a standard GATK pipeline.
+The variant call format file was then filtered to remove: i) sites that occurred in repeat regions of the reference genome (to ensure that all calls were between allelic loci); ii) heterozygous calls (due to repeat regions in the query genome); and iii) variant calls with low coverage (usually due to poor sequence quality in homopolymer tracts).

-6. The B71 reference genome was indexed using bowtie2-build:
+1. The B71 reference genome was indexed using bowtie2-build:
 ```bash
 bowtie2-build B71.fasta B71_index/B71
 ```